header

 In more recent years, it was suggested by community members that recreating the Cartwright Farm would be an excellent opportunity to provide a new attraction to Graves County and it would offer future generations the chance to experience a new form of family fun.
 And so the Cartwright Grove project began.

-The intent of Cartwright Grove is to create a family oriented environment including campfires, music, and just good clean fun.
+The intent of Cartwright Grove is to create a family oriented environment including campfires, music and good clean fun.
 The town is wheelchair accessible and at the present time, receives an average of 3,500 visitors a year.
 The Grove hosts events multiple times a year.
-Some events that we've hosted are the Wild West Days during the fair, Antique Tractor Shows, the Haunted Fall Festival (for 3 weekends in October), and Christmas at Cartwright Grove during the month of December.
-We've also host events for our local children during the holidays that included Santa, crafts, and refreshments.
+Some events that we've hosted are the Wild West Days during the fair, Wild West Special Needs Day during the fair days, Antique Tractor Shows, the Haunted Fall Festical (for 3 weekends in October), and Christmas at Cartwright Grove during the month of December.
+Another holiday event is hosted for local children, giving them the opportunity to visit Santa, making crafts and enjoying some refreshments.
+We are also listed on the Kentucky Tourism website as one of the places to see in Kentucky while traveling through our beautiful state.